JoshuaRadin37/apfmalloc/apfmalloc/README.md

 To link in rust, you

-## The header file: lrmalloc_rs.h
+## The header file: apfmalloc.h
-Optionally, a header file named lrmalloc_rs.h can be included.
+Optionally, a header file named apfmalloc.h can be included.
 This is unnecessary to include in the project if the library, but does expose one additional function, which is also available in the rust library.
 The function `check_override()` will run a few very quick tests to see if the correct implementation of `malloc`, `calloc`, etc. are being used.